box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

 ## Migration

-### Migration from manually maitained package to generated package
+### Migration from manually maintained package to generated package

 TBD